jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Userdata.md

 ```
 systemctl status jcs-agent-core.service
 ```
 The following figure shows that the service is enabled and the status is active, indicating that the current instance has installed and is using JCS-Agent.
 ![](../../../../../image/vm/Operation-Guide-Instance-userdata1.png)

 2. Confirm that the JCS-Agent version is not a version of "1.0.675.56819b0", which means that the customized data function is supported.
 Enter the following command as shown in the figure to view the version number:
 ```
- ps -ef|grep Monitor
+ ps -ef|grep MonitorPlugin
 ```
 ![](../../../../../image/vm/Operation-Guide-Instance-userdata2.png)